maxhoesel-ansible/ansible-collection-smallstep/roles/step_acme_cert/README.md

 - The following distributions are currently supported:
   - Ubuntu 18.04 LTS or newer
   - Debian 10 or newer
-  - A CentOS 8-compatible distribution like RockyLinux or AlmaLinux.
+  - A CentOS-compatible distribution like RockyLinux/AlmaLinux 8 or newer.
 RockyLinux is used for testing
 - This role requires root access.
 Make sure to run this role with `become: yes` or equivalent
 - The host must be bootstrapped with `step_bootstrap_host` and the root user must be able to access the CA.